 We welcome financial contributions designed to support high quality journalism, to help us translate our stories into other languages, and to sponsor journalist training.
 We also welcome co-operation with other media or independent journalists on cross-border projects.
 If you want to get involved, please contact us.

 Our readers' support is vital to guarantee and strengthen our independence.
-Please help keep EUobserver free by giving a donation or by signing up for our professional user-licence.
+Please help keep EUobserver editorially and financially independent by purchasing a subscription.

 Large parts of EUobserver's news content can be read free of charge.
 Unique content, such as features, interviews, analysis and investigations, require the purchase of a subscription.